LowriWilliams/my_academic_website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Research Data Scientist at the School of Computer Science and Informatics at Cardiff University.
-My work focuses on the development of novel approaches to automated cyber defence.
-Currently, my interest is on how to capture user attitudes towards cyber technologies using text mining and machine learning techniques.
+Hello!
+I am a postdoctoral researcher at the Higgs Centre for Theoretical Physics at the University of Edinburgh, working on high energy physics theory and phenomenology.